LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/introduction.md

 Data Analysts, after prototyping their SQL queries using ***Amazon Athena*** were required to convert *Athena SQL* code to *Spark SQL*, a different SQL dialect, then embed their code within an ***Amazon Glue*** job which they had to deploy using ***Terraform***.

-Data Analysts were forced to query across multiple generations of the same data stored in the ***Amazon S3*** Data lake when al they actually wanted was their current data.
-That meant they could not simply take a legacy SQL query and run it in ***Amazon Athena*** or create an ***Amazon Glue*** product directly from it.
+Data Analysts were forced to query across multiple generations of the same data stored in the ***Amazon S3*** Data lake when all they actually wanted was just their current data.
+That meant they could not simply take legacy SQL queries and run them directly in ***Amazon Athena***.

 #### How **DAP⇨flow** solves these problems
 * Firstly, Data Analysts no longer need to convert and re-test their prototype SQL transforms to run in the separate and more complex ***Amazon Glue*** run-time environment.